iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/the-properties-panel.md

 ## Customizable objects

-A central element of iVP are the so called "customizable objects".
+A central element of Planning are the so called "customizable objects".
 By offering additional customization options tailored to their specific characteristics, customizable objects can be altered far beyond simple scaling or rotation.

-{% hint style="success" %}
 For example, consider a machine with variable wagon numbers depending on its working environment.
-In typical software, adjusting for this variability often involves imprecise stretching, which can lead to inaccuracies.
-However, in iVP, simply changing a single number in the info panel automatically adjusts the machine to accommodate the new wagon count, including resizing, adding/removing parts, or swapping the entire model.
+In other software, adjusting for this variability often involves imprecise stretching, which can lead to inaccuracies.
+However, in iVP Planning, simply changing a single number in the info panel automatically adjusts the machine to accommodate the new wagon count, including resizing, adding/removing parts, or swapping the entire model.

-Customizable machines in iVP offer another advantage: constraints ensure that customization aligns with real-world feasibility, reflecting physical counterparts accurately.
+Customizable machines in Planning offer another advantage: constraints ensure that customization aligns with real-world feasibility, reflecting physical counterparts accurately.
-{% endhint %}

 {% hint style="success" %}
 Example: the same machine with 4 wagons and 1 wagon - realized without stretching or workarounds: